-In [83], the authors consider linear adversarial models and linear privatizers.
-Specifically, they ensure privacy by adding noise in directions that are orthogonal to the public features in the hope that the "spaces" of the public and private features are orthogonal (or nearly orthogonal).
-Ideally, if the public and private features are statistically orthogonal, the privatizer can add noise in directions along which private features are concentrated.
+In the context of publishing datasets with privacy and utility guarantees, a number of similar approaches have been recently considered.
+We briefly review them and clarify how our work is different.
+In [91], the authors consider linear privatizer and adversary models by adding noise in directions that are orthogonal to the public features in the hope that the "spaces" of the public and private features are orthogonal (or nearly orthogonal).
 This allows the privatizer to achieve full privacy without sacrificing utility.
-This work, though interesting, provides no rigorous quantification of privacy and only investigates a restrictive class of linear adversaries and privatizers.
+However, this work is restrictive in the sense that it requires the public and private features to be nearly orthogonal.
+Furthermore, this work provides no rigorous quantification of privacy and only investigates a limited class of linear adversaries and privatizers.